bu-ist/coding-standards/wordpress/README.md

 `no_found_rows` prevents an extra `COUNT()` query that tallies the total number of posts matching given query arguments.

 **More info:** [10up Engineering Best Practices](https://10up.github.io/Engineering-Best-Practices/)

+### Avoid `RAND` Queries

+`RAND` queries can be very challenging for the database, especially with large datasets.
+Instead of using `RAND`, try retrieving 100 posts instead and randomly choosing some.